corbindavenport/planr/README.md

 * Stores your tasks locally on your device, without any accounts or managing passwords
 * Provides the current weather (via Yahoo Weather) for today, and the forecast for tomorrow
 * Export your tasks into plain text, HTML, CSV (viewable in Microsoft Excel and other spreadsheet programs), or Planr file types
-* Import taks from a Planr data file
+* Import tasks from a Planr data file

 ---------------------------------------------------------